thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software

-Releasing software should be easy and happen with confidence, without pain.
+Releasing software should be easy and happen with confidence, without pain (Farley and Humble 2011).
 This reduces risks and, more importantly, stress for the team.

 It is reliable, as with every run of the [*Deployment Pipeline*](#deployment-pipeline), we test every single part of the release process, constantly.